Western Canada Select (WCS) crude’s discount to the benchmark West Texas Intermediate (WTI) tightened on Monday:

-WCS for March delivery in Hardisty, Alberta, traded between $21.80 and $20.00 a barrel below WTI, according to brokerage CalRock, strengthening from Friday, when it traded at $22.50 a barrel under the U.S. benchmark.
+WCS heavy blend crude for January delivery in Hardisty, Alberta, traded between $28.30 and $27.90 a barrel under WTI, according to brokerage CalRock, narrowing from the previous session’s settle of $28.50 a barrel under the benchmark.